 Computer setup

-Most projects developed in the lab will require you to have git, a terminal, and Python properly setup on your computer.
-Below are some instructions on how to do this.
+Most projects developed in the lab will require you to have a computer with git, a terminal, and Python properly setup.
+Below are some instructions on how to get started.

 Git and a terminal